thomanil/tweetskim/README.md

 INSTALL:
 ========

-gem install tweetskim
+`gem install tweetskim`

-The first time you run it, simply run it by itself: 'tweetskim' - the program will help you set up OAuth/pin authentication with Twitter.
+(The program will help you set up OAuth/pin authentication with Twitter the first time you run it.)

 TODO: